codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 ### GitOps: Products

-GitOps Products is yet another gorund-breaking concept in GitOps from Codefresh!
-It adds another dimeios to Environments which makes application promotiona nd deployment transparent!
+GitOps Products is yet another groundbreaking concept in GitOps from Codefresh!
+It introduces a new dimension to Environments, providing transparency in application promotion and deployment processes.

-A Product is a set of applications conisdered as and treated as as a cohesive unit.
+A Product represents a cohesive unit of Argo CD applications, enabling you to define and treat sets of applications as a unified entity.
 You can define exactly which applications are part of a Product.

-Codefresh automtaically identifies and organizes them by Environments.
+It helps answer technical and questions:

-It helps answer the dailys questions:
+* what
-What's int eh release, where are the artifats  deployed, which release is impacting production, and which services are being rolled out?
+* *where are the artifats  deployed, which release is impacting production, and which services are being rolled out?

 So yu have Git, Jira

 **How to start?**
-As with Environments, you start by creating Products.
-A Product is also a custom resource in Codefresh that connects one or more Argo CD applications.
+Similar to Environments, you start by creating Products.
+A Product, also a custom resource in Codefresh, connects one or more Argo CD applications.

 Again, our intuitive UI makes it simple to create a Product.
-You can retain or use the default annotation that Codefresh provides for the Product, or add your custom annotations if you are already using them.
+You can connect applications using Codefresh's default annotation or bu=y adding custom annotations to the Product's definitons.
-Codefresh allows you to also create Products and assign applications later from the Products dashboard.
+Codefresh also gives you the flexibility to create Products and later assign applications directly from the Products dashboard.

-Once you create Products, Codefresh collates the applications, organizes them by their Environments and showcases them in the Products dashboard.
+Once you create Products and connect applications, Codefresh does all the work.
+Codefresh identifies assigned applications, organizes them based on their deployed Environments, and showcases them in the Products dashboard.

 **Working with Products**
 After creating Products, you can edit settings, and remove Products.